 Tartan Pattern Variations

 Unlike Modern / Ancient / Weathered, which are all color variation only, the Hunting & Dress versions of a tartan may be completely different, pattern and all.

 Hunting - Hunting tartans are not, as the name suggests, specifically worn while hunting.
-In actuality, they are named as such for the fact that many of them contain a lot of earth tones, and would be good for hunting.
+They're named that way because many of them contain a lot of earth tones, and would be good for hunting.
 It is perfectly acceptable to wear a hunting tartan to a formal event.

 Dress - Dress tartans contain a large amount of white in order to better match formal wear.
-Some clans, such as MacPherson, have actually adopted their Dress variety as their main tartan.
+Some clans like MacPherson have actually adopted their Dress variety as their main tartan.